Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: Introduction

-\minisection{Proposal.} In this paper, we characterize the performance variation and C3 during LLM training, and observe the strong correlation between them.
-Then we identify the major contributor of performance variation as \textit{thermally induced straggling} coupling with \textit{C3}, coined as the \name effect (i.e., the hotter and slower straggler GPUs prolong the kernel runtime on cooler and faster leader GPUs). \name is a dynamic process which repeats at each training iteration, forming a fundamental bottleneck for GPU workloads in the presence of C3 and identical workloads, without losing generality.
+\name is a dynamic process which repeats at each training iteration, forming a fundamental bottleneck for GPU workloads in the presence of C3 and identical workloads, without losing generality.
 To further understand the upper-bound gain for both performance and power, we formulate analytical models for \name.
 To solve the \name problem, we craft simple detection and mitigation techniques by tweaking the power caps of individual GPUs within the node, as shown in Figure~\ref{fig:overview}.
 We study three unique use cases at the node level, including (1) power optimization under GPU thermal design power (TDP), (2) performance optimization under node-level GPU power capping, and (3) performance optimization under node-level CPU power sloshing.
 Our solution essentially introduces a fine-grained node-level power management layer, orthogonal to GPU-level and cluster-level power management, offering datacenter-level performance and power gains.

-The contributions of this paper are summarized below. \begin{itemize} \item We are the first to reveal the strong correlation between performance variation and concurrent computation and communication (C3), in a single-node multi-GPU system. \item We are the first to identify the \name effect, which explains how performance variation is formulated dynamically in the presence of C3 and identical workloads. \item We formulate analytical models to quantify the potential performance and power gains from \name and propose a solution with detection and mitigation techniques. \item We evaluate our solution across different workload, software, and hardware settings, and demonstrate consistent gains with minimum engineering efforts. \end{itemize}
+The contributions of this paper are summarized below. \begin{itemize} \item To the best of our knowledge, we are the first to identify the \name effect, a negative feedback loop in which thermal imbalance and C3 couple to amplify node-level performance variation under identical workloads. \item We formulate analytical models to quantify the potential performance and power gains from \name and propose a solution with detection and mitigation techniques. \item We evaluate our solution across different workload, software, and hardware settings, and demonstrate consistent gains with low engineering effort required. \end{itemize}

 The rest of the paper is organized as follows.
 Section~\ref{sec:background} reviews the background.
-Then Section~\ref{sec:theory},~\ref{sec:model}, and~\ref{sec:architecture} describe our theory, model, and solution for \name.
+Then, Section~\ref{sec:theory},~\ref{sec:model}, and~\ref{sec:architecture} describe our theory, model, and solution for \name.
 Next, Section~\ref{sec:implementation} and~\ref{sec:evaluation} evaluate our solution.
 Finally, Section~\ref{sec:discussion} and~\ref{sec:conclusion} discuss and conclude this paper.